websocket-rails/websocket-rails/README.md

 *Important Note About Web Servers*

 Thin is the only web server currently supported.
-Use the `thin-websocket` executable provided by the websocket-rack gem to override the Thin connection timeout setting.
-The full command to start the server in development is `thin-websocket -p 3000 start`.
+Use the `thin-socketrails` executable to override the Thin connection timeout setting.
+The full command to start the server in development is `thin-socketrails -p 3000 start`.
 Be sure to enable config.threadsafe! in your rails application and use the Rack::Fiberpool middleware to take advantage of Thin's asynchronous request processing.

 ````ruby
 gem 'websocket-rails'